gis-ops/routingpy/README.md

 This library makes it extremely easy for Python developers to request directions, isochrones or time-distance matrices using third-party spatial webservices.

-routing-py includes router classes for the following services:
+routing-py currently includes support for the following services:

 - [Mapbox, either Valhalla or OSRM](https://docs.mapbox.com/api/navigation)
 - [Openrouteservice](https://openrouteservice.org/dev/#/api-docs)